Skip to content

 Task-level webhook payload

 Task-level webhooks fire when a specific task completes.
-These contain detailed information about the completed task, all process data collected so far, and the next task in the sequence.
+These contain detailed information about the completed task, all process data collected so far, and the next task that needs attention.

 Top-level structure